 TO FIND ENCYCLOPEDIAS AND DICTIONARIES:

-Ask your reference librarian to suggest appropriate titles.
+You can also ask your reference librarian to suggest appropriate titles.

 TIP: Capitalize on BIBLIOGRAPHIES